tier4/AutowareArchitectureProposal.proj/Vehicle/Vehicle.md

 # Overview

 Vehicle stack is an interface between Autoware and vehicle.
 This layer converts signals from Autoware to vehicle-specific, and vice versa.
-Basically, this part needs to be designed according to the vehicle to be used.
+This module needs to be designed according to the vehicle to be used.
 How to implement a new interface is described [here.](# How to design a new vehicle interface
 )